Primary

 Anchor the band securely at floor level behind you and lie down holding the handles above your chest.
 Keep your upper arms perpendicular to the floor and lower your hands toward your forehead by bending only at the elbows.
 Press back up and squeeze at the top where band tension peaks.

-Want Resistance Band Skull Crusher in your program?
+See where Resistance Band Skull Crusher fits in your weekly plan

 Anchor band securely behind you at floor.